ma-x-om/dice-artist/README.md

 The more dices, the better!

-Todos: create a GUI, make the final image be really made by actual dices (and not a 9x9 matrix); implement video converting.
+Todos: create a GUI, make the final image be made by actual dices (and not a 9x9 matrix), implement video converting, remember user dim-color-process preferences for quick conversion, make .exe.